Nikos Pagonas

 Hi!
 I am Nikos, a PhD student in Computer Science at Columbia University, where I am a member of DAPLab, advised by Prof. Kostis Kaffes.

-Before that, I was in the ATLAS research group at Brown CS, where I worked on PaSh, a Linux Foundation project, advised by Prof. Nikos Vasilakis.
+Before joining Columbia, I was a member of the ATLAS research group at Brown University, where I worked on PaSh, a Linux Foundation project, advised by Prof. Nikos Vasilakis.

-I received my Master’s degree in Electrical and Computer Engineering from the National Technical University of Athens, where I was advised by Prof. Georgios Goumas.
+I received my Master’s degree in Electrical and Computer Engineering from the National Technical University of Athens (NTUA), where I was advised by Prof. Georgios Goumas.

 news